-National Interagency Coordination Center The National Interagency Coordination Center (NICC) is located in Boise, Idaho on the National Interagency Fire Center (NIFC) compound.
+National Interagency Coordination Center The National Interagency Coordination Center (NICC) is located in Boise, Idaho at the National Interagency Fire Center (NIFC).
 NICC is staffed by personnel from various federal agencies.
-NICC deals directly with all of the Geographic Area Coordination Centers in the country, as well as with other countries (e.g. Canada and Mexico).
-NICC Coordinators also interact extensively with the Directors of Fire and Aviation programs at the National level of federal agencies, as well as with the

-National MAC Group.
-The principal mission of NICC is the cost-effective and timely coordination of national emergency response for wildfire suppression.
+NICC works with the Geographic Area Coordination Centers (GACC), as well as with other countries (e.g. Canada and Mexico).
+NICC coordinators also interact with the directors of fire and aviation programs, as well as with the national MAC Group.
+The principal mission of NICC is to provide cost-effective and timely coordination of national emergency response for wildfire suppression.